CartoDB/Windshaft-cartodb/README.md

 * interactivity - specify the column to use in UTFGrid
 * cache_buster - if needed you can add a cachebuster to make sure you're rendering new
 * geom_type - override the cartodb default
+* style - override the default map style with Carto

 **STYLE**